Issue 249 2021-02-04

 I am delighted to announce the membership of the newly-constituted Haskell Foundation Board.

-Dynamic type errors lack relevance by Gabriel Gonzalez
+Dynamic type errors lack relevance by Gabriella Gonzalez

 The fundamental issue is that in a dynamically typed language you cannot explain errors to the user in terms of the source code they wrote.